Observable as SQL, deployable cloud or on-prem.

 Observability is a SELECT

 MemDB exposes jvm, jdbc, cache, statistics and machine as in-memory SQL tables.
-The enterprise activity log captures every user action — logins, REST calls, DML, AI invocations, email — to dedicated SQL tables in the dictionary, queryable through any standard SQL client.
+The enterprise activity log captures every user action — logins, REST calls, DML, AI invocations, email — to dedicated SQL tables in the metadata repository, queryable through any standard SQL client.
 SELECT * FROM jvm.memory.

 JMX and JFR — standard JDK surfaces